We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Alpha-pinene was found to reduce the incidence of gastric ulcers in an

-Anecdotal reports indicate that carrot seed oil has anti-inflammatory properties and is soothing to the skin and scalp.
+Anecdotal reports indicate that carrot seed essential oil has anti-inflammatory properties and is soothing to the skin and scalp.

-Since essential oils aren’t meant for ingestion, and many carrot seed oil studies were done in vitro or on animals, it’s important to consult a doctor before you use it to treat an infection or illness.
+Since essential oils aren’t meant for ingestion, and many carrot seed essential oil studies were done in vitro or on animals, it’s important to consult a doctor before you use it to treat an infection or illness.

-It’s also advisable to dilute carrot seed oil with a carrier oil before applying to your skin or scalp.
+It’s also advisable to dilute carrot seed essential oil with a carrier oil before applying to your skin or scalp.

 There are other at-home treatments that might be as effective or better at replenishing and soothing skin as carrot seed essential oil.
 They include:

-Carrot seed oil has promising potential as an antibacterial and antifungal agent.
+Carrot seed essential oil has promising potential as an antibacterial and antifungal agent.
 It may be beneficial for hard-to-treat infections and for wound care.

-Carrot seed oil, like all essential oils, should always be diluted with a carrier oil prior to using it on your skin.
+Carrot seed essential oil, like all essential oils, should always be diluted with a carrier oil prior to using it on your skin.
 You also shouldn’t ingest it.